 Why Is It Important to Train the Trainer?

 When you’re looking at people who can either facilitate e-Learning, blended learning or in-person learning, they may already be subject matter experts.
-These people are frequently the ones who are veterans of your organization but simply knowing the subject at hand often isn’t enough to make a great training experience.
+These people are frequently the ones who are veterans of your organization.
+However, simply knowing the subject matter at hand often isn’t enough to make for a great training experience.

 These people need to know not just the “what” but also the “how ” to maximize effectiveness and ensure your training budget is being used wisely.

 A few advantages of putting in place train-the-trainer programs include:

 - This will make trainers more authoritative.
 If you want learners to pay attention, be engaged and retain the information they’re being taught, it’s important they feel like it’s coming from an authority figure.
 If learners don’t take trainers serious or simply are unwilling to be trained, it makes the job a lot harder.
 By the way, here’s a free white paper on, “How to train people who don’t want to be trained“.

 - No matter your training delivery method – online, in-person or a combination of both, there are going to be questions.
 If your trainees aren’t asking questions that signifies a whole other problem in and of itself.
 For training leaders to be prepared, they have to understand the most effective ways to engage with their audience and not just supply the right answers to questions, but really get everyone processing and thinking on a deeper level.
 Most types of training, including e-Learning, incorporate some form of interactivity and discussion.
 By training the trainer, you’ll have a leader who’s better prepared to facilitate this interactivity and make the most of it.
 This can include not just answering questions, but also asking the right questions, fostering thought-provoking conversations and getting everyone to participate.